Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 - ✔ Tips and inspiration for planning your Iceland trip

-As far as we know there is no danger to air travel, people or property at this time.
-You can stay current with the danger involved by checking with the Icelandic Civil Protection on their web site, Twitter account and on Facebook
+As far as we know, there is no danger to air travel, people, or property at this time.
+You can stay current with the danger involved by checking with the Icelandic Civil Protection on their website, and on Facebook

 News and Science

-The Icelandic Meteorology Office is constantly updating their site with the latest news from the eruption and accompanying seismic activity.
-You can watch a map of earthquakes in the area of the eruption on their web site.
-You can also follow them on Twitter.
-Another great Twitter account to follow if you want to keep up with what is going on is the Twitter account of Gisli Olafsson.
+The Icelandic Meteorology Office is constantly updating its site with the latest news from the eruption and accompanying seismic activity.
+You can watch a map of earthquakes in the area of the eruption on their website.

 Photos and videos from the eruption in Iceland:

-- Martin Schulz took amazing pictures from the volcanic eruption
+- Martin Schulz took amazing pictures of the volcanic eruption

 - Awesome footage from the National Icelandic Radio